 - 1 small egg for egg washing (optional)

 - Preheat oven to 200 degrees C. (400 degrees F / gas mark 6)

 - Line a baking sheet with tinfoil or baking parchment.
 If using tinfoil, spray lightly with cooking spray to prevent sticking

 - Mix well with a wooden spoon until the mixture comes together in a ball.
 Add the remaining yoghurt only if the mixture is too dry.On the other hand, if the mixture is too sticky you can add extra flour (1 tablespoon at a time) until the desired consistency is reached

 - Sprinkle the work surface with a little extra flour and roll the dough into a rectangle shape approximately 10 inches x 8 inches.Extra flour for rolling

-- Place into the oven and bake for approximately 20 minutes, or until golden.
+- Place into the oven and bake for 15 to 20 minutes, or until golden.

 I am not a nutritionist.
 The nutrition information has been calculated using an on-line calculator, and is intended for information and guidance purposes only.
 If the nutrition information is important to you, you should consider calculating it yourself, using your preferred tool.

 If you made this recipe and enjoyed it, I’d love it if you could give me a star rating in the comments below.
 And if you’d like to get in touch, you can email me at [email protected].
 I’d love to hear from you.
 And don’t forget to subscribe to my mailing list so you can grab yourself a copy of my FREE COOKBOOK!

 If you’d like to continue browsing, just click on this link to all my recipes.